 We’ll begin with the most straightforward do’s and don’ts of every text marketing campaign.
 If you’re new to SMS regulations, or just want a little more clarity, we’ll dive in a little deeper to these concepts below.

 - You cannot buy lists of phone numbers and add them as subscribers.

 - For commercial texts, your consent must be in writing.

-- For non-commercial, informational texts (such as those sent by or on behalf of tax-exempt non-profit organizations, political purposes, and other non-commercial purposes, like school closings) you still need prior express consent (but the consent does not necessarily need to be written).
+- For non-commercial, informational texts (such as those sent by or on behalf of taxexempt non-profit organizations, political purposes, and other non-commercial purposes, like school closings) you still need prior express consent (but the consent does not necessarily need to be written).